Free Up Storage

 Delete Files

 The Delete Files action allows you to delete files and send them to the site's recycle bin.
-You can access it by following these steps:
+You can complete the action by following these steps:

 - Go to Reports > Storage > Storage Metrics report